Project-Saphi/Saphira/Documentation/setup.md

 - `MaxAutocompleteSuggestions` is the number of suggestions that are shown during command parameter autocompletion (hard-limited by Discord to at most 25)
 - `SaphiApiKey` is an API key to access the leaderboard website API
 - `SaphiApiBaseUrl` is the URL to the leaderboard website API
-- `MaxLeaderboardEntries` is the number of entries that will be shown when using `/leaderboard`

 ## Roles